joram-berger/lydiff/issues.md

 * Pro: clean working dir
 * Con: user cannot easily diff the temporary files

+*UL*: I think this is obsolete since the temporary files are purged automatically now.
+However, what I can imagine to be useful is specifying a common output directory (currently the temporary files are in the directories of the two input files and the output file is in the directory of the first file (usually this won't make a difference, but we *can* compare files in different directories)).
+A common output directory can make sense together with the `--keep-temporary-files` option

 **Status**: open

 ### Implement »latest« and »stable«